-Divorce trials have the potential to be long, drawn-out, difficult battles that often leave both parties emotionally bruised and battered.
-With that being said, recently more and more couples have begun to opt for litigation alternatives such as mediation or arbitration.
-Less commonly however, some couples seek to avoid litigation by avoiding the divorce process altogether by either opting for separation or a separate maintenance action.
+Divorce trials have the potential to be long, drawn-out, difficult, and expensive battles which often leave both parties emotionally bruised and battered.
+As a result, many couples have begun to choose litigation alternatives such as mediation or arbitration.
+Sometimes, couples seek to avoid the litigation process altogether by either opting for separation or a separate maintenance action.

 - To meet the 10-year requirement for social security benefits.
-If a marriage has lasted at 10 or more years, a divorced spouse may be entitled to social security benefits equal to the greater of: 1) those based on his or her work history, or 2) 50 percent of what his or her ex-spouse is entitled to based upon that spouse's work record.
+If a marriage has lasted 10 or more years, a divorced spouse may be entitled to social security benefits equal to the greater of: 1) those based on his or her work history, or 2) 50 percent of what his or her ex-spouse is entitled.

 - To continue receiving health insurance benefits under the other spouse's health plan.
-Once a couple divorces, most employer sponsored health plans will no longer cover the employee's ex-spouse.
-Thus, couples may opt to remain separate so that a spouse with preexisting medical conditions or who is in need of medical care does not loose medical insurance coverage.
+Since most employer sponsored health plans will no longer cover an employee's ex-spouse, couples may chooose to remain married but separated so a spouse does not loose medical insurance coverage.

 - To take advantage of potential tax benefits from filing jointly.